ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Overview

-JSON Web Encryption (JWE) {{RFC7516}} defines several serializations for expressing encrypted content with JSON:

-* Compact JWE Serialization
-* General JWE JSON Serialization
-* Flattened JWE JSON Serialization

-JSON Web Algorithms (JWA) {{Section 4.6 of RFC7518}} defines two ways to use public key cryptography with JWE:

-- Direct Key Agreement
-- Key Agreement with Key Wrapping

-The specification enables Hybrid Public Key Encryption (HPKE) {{RFC9180}} to be used with the serializations defined in JWE.

-Unless otherwise stated, no changes to the processes described in {{RFC7516}} have been made.

 This specification describes two modes of use for HPKE in JWE:

-  *  HPKE Direct Encryption mode, where HPKE is used to encrypt the plaintext.
+  *  HPKE Integrated Encryption mode, where HPKE is used to encrypt the plaintext.
 This mode can only be used with a single recipient.
-This setup is conceptually similar to Direct Key Agreement.

   *  HPKE Key Encryption mode, where HPKE is used to encrypt a content encryption key (CEK) and the CEK is subsequently used to encrypt the plaintext.
-This mode supports multiple recipients.
-This setup is conceptually similar to Key Agreement with Key Wrapping.
+This mode can be used with multiple recipients.

 When the alg value or enc value is set to any of algorithms registered by this specification then the 'epk' header parameter MUST be present, and it MUST be a JSON Web Key as defined in {{EK}} of this document.